 5.10.1 Place the ribbed ceramic fuelbed base on top of the fuelbed support and pull fully forwards to the burner.
 Make sure that the fuelbed base is located centrally in the fire box.
 Ensure that the fuelbed base fit fully down onto the fuel bed support and is not lodged on the burner.
-See figure 4 below.
+See figure 5 below.

 5.10.2 Position the two halves of the front ceramic (L/H & R/H) on the locating channel in the front ceramic, ensuring it is located onto the lip on the burner front ceramic support.
-(See figure 5 below)
+(See figure 6 below)

-5.10.3 Fit five of the large sized coals onto the front ceramic rail, ensuring that they are evenly spaced.
+5.10.3 Fit three of the large sized square coals onto the front ceramic rail, and two of the random shaped coals as shown below ensuring that they are evenly spaced.
 Use the recess's in the front ceramic rail as a guide for placement.
-(See figure 6 below)

-5.10.4 Select four of the large coals and arrange behind the front row of coals, ensuring that flame paths as indicated below are not interupted.
-Select two of the small coals and place at each end of the second row.
 (See figure 7 below)

-5.10.5 Select three of the large coals and arrange along the rear of the fuelbed, using the ribs in the rear of the fuelbed as a guide for placement.
+5.10.4 Select two of the large square coals two of the large random coals and arrange behind the front row of coals, ensuring that flame paths as indicated below are not interupted, place one of the small coals at each end of the second row.
 (See figure 8 below)

+5.10.5 Select two of the oblong coals and one of the square coals and arrange along the rear of the fuelbed, using the ribs in the rear of the fuelbed as a guide for placement.
+(See figure 9 below)

-5.10.6 Select two small coals and position to fill the gaps at each end of the third row of coals, as shown.
+5.10.6 Select the two small coals and position to fill the gaps at each end of the third row of coals.
 (See figure 9 below).

-5.10.7 Select the remaining four large coals and position on the rear of the fuel-bed matrix.
-(See figure 10 below).
+5.10.7 Select the remaining two oblong coals, one random coal and one square coal and position along the rear edge of the fuelbed.
+(See figure 11 below).